 Word.
 Mic drop.

-My dumb but maybe very common reasons not to write:
+My dumb, but maybe very common, reasons not to write:

 Perfect had been an imaginary friend all along.
 I’d conjured her when I felt alone and misunderstood.
 When I felt shunned and unable to belong anywhere.
-So I befriended her in hopes she would protect me and keep me safe.
+I’d befriended her in hopes she would protect me and keep me safe.
 She was tough as nails where I was weak.
 My biggest hope was that she would make me feel worthy.

-The best part about our friendship is that I know it will last my whole life, nothing will come between us.
-I take that back, the really best part is that we make everyone around us feel accepted.
-People feel “normal” and more at ease around us.
-They feel like there is room for them, that they belong with us.
+The best part about our friendship is I know it’ll last my whole life and nothing will come between us.
+I take that back, the absolute best part is we make everyone around us feel accepted.
+People feel normal and at ease around us.
+They feel like there’s room for them and they belong with us.
 Not all the time, because Imperfect and I don’t always get everything right.
 But even this makes people feel better about themselves.
-It’s funny how our friendship works.
+It’s funny how our friendship works to soothe others.